JadenFurtado/security_writeups/README.md

 ## Just a few FAQs:

+### Am I real hacker or just a script kiddie?

+Well, I am no one to call myself a real hacker, but I am most certainly no script kiddie.
+I know the theory behind everything that I do.
+I occasionally use tools like SQLmap, Metasploit, Burp, etc… when manual testing is too tiresome.
+But I prefer to write and develop my own tools, generally in python(all those libraries, they make development easy!).

 ### What do I hack and what can I hack?

 I am currently into hacking websites, servers and web-based technologies.
 That being said, I can hack pretty much anything that runs on a computer or has a computer.